 About Sage Dental Care

-To keep you protected and solve your dental issue quickly, Sage Dental Care’s four locations are open five days a week and have early morning and evening hours.
+To keep you protected and solve your dental issue quickly, Sage Dental Care’s two locations are open five days a week and have early morning and evening hours.
 The sooner you get your emergency treated, the better off your outcome will be.
 To get treated for an emergency or learn more about the practice, you can contact them through their Lafayette location’s website.